fabmax/webidl-util/README.md

     // Generate JNI native glue code
     JniNativeGenerator().apply {
         outputDirectory = "path/to/output/jni_native"
+        // other configuration stuff...
     }.generate(model)

     // Generate JNI Java classes
     JniJavaGenerator().apply {
         outputDirectory = "path/to/output/jni_java"
+        // other configuration stuff...
     }.generate(model)

-    // Or, alternatively, if you are using kotlin/js and want to use a WebIDL bound emscripten module JsInterfaceGenerator().apply {
+    // Or, alternatively, if you are using kotlin/js and
+    // want to use a WebIDL bound emscripten module JsInterfaceGenerator().apply {
         outputDirectory = "path/to/output/kotlinjs"
+        // other configuration stuff...
     }.generate(model)
 }
 ```